AnimeshMaheshwari22/visagewebsite/README.md

 # visagewebsite
-A simple website made with HTML, CSS, Bootstrap, Javascript with a particle js background.
+A simple website made for a tech festival with HTML, CSS, Bootstrap, Javascript with a particle js background.